CHTC/chtc-website-source/fellowships/index.md

 **Duration of fellowship and total stipend:**

--   The fellowship program lasts for 12 weeks during Summer 2024.
+-   The Fellowship Program lasts for 12 weeks during Summer 2024.
 -   The Program provides $650/week stipend for large projects and $325/week stipend for medium projects.
 The stipends will be dispersed monthly.
--   It is expected that a Fellow working on a large project is available full time during the Fellowship period and will not have another significant activity (such as classes, another trainee position or a job) in the same time period.
+-   It is expected that a Fellow working on a large project is available full time during the fellowship period and will not have another significant activity (such as classes, another trainee position or a job) in the same time period.
--   Applications are now open - deadline 1 March, 2024 (any time zone)
+-   Applications are now open - deadline 1 March, 2024 (any time zone).

 **Developing a project**